March 20 - April 1

 There's a lot to do and see here.
 Plenty of places to eat.
 I'll be heading to a beaut little outdoor eatery in amongst the maple trees where you can order beautiful local oysters and a cool beer, if anyone wants to join me - although, it mostly an uphill walk so it might not suit everyone.
 There’s also an aquarium and a ropeway to the peak of the island for anyone wanting to put more time in at the island.
 Because we have a free night, we’ll make a time to meet back at the ferry but if anyone wants to stay late, that’s fine, too.

 Today we will get to the station a bit before our train ride to Kumamoto and buy some lunch to have on the train.
 There are food shops everywhere, as you will well know by now.
-Our hotel is right near the station.
-Tonight we're going to Good Time Charlie, an iconic Honky Tonk in Japan.
+We will catch cabs to our hotel.
+Tonight we're going to Good Time Charlie, an iconic Honky Tonk in Japan and it's close to where we're staying.

 Tuesday